 - Class Attendance

 - Alternate Courses

 - Confidentiality and Access to Student Records

 At the end of each term, a report of academic achievement is sent to all seminarians and, with their permission, to their respective bishops or religious superiors.
-The quality of work done, as shown by classroom participation, papers, tests and examinations, is recorded in letters having these official interpretations and quality point values:
+The quality of work done, as shown by classroom participation, papers, tests and examinations, is recorded in letters having these official interpretations: